-Applying to court for an injunctions is a costly process and a Court ordered injunction is not guaranteed.
+Applying to the High Court for an injunction is a costly process and a Court ordered injunction is not guaranteed.
 Injunctions are a discretionary remedy and the court is never obliged to grant one.

-Court injunctions are a powerful tool in litigation.
-A court injunction order can force, prevent, or halt actions.
-Therefore, the courts have adopted a strict test.
+Injunction applications are difficult and high risk.
+The courts have adopted a strict test.
 If the criteria are not met the application will not succeed.

-Based on past experience we apply our judgement to explain what is achievable.
+Based on past experience we apply our judgment to explain what is achievable with High Court injunction applications.
 If your chances of success are slim it is better to find out sooner rather than later.

 The types of situations where an injunction may be appropriate include:

 - The wrongful use of trade secrets or company data